Dry July

 Alcohol can play a big role in our wider social culture, and while there’s nothing wrong with enjoying an occasional drink in moderation, we all know alcohol isn’t good for our health.
 Aside from the misery of hangovers, alcohol consumption is linked to more serious and permanent health problems such as depleted energy, mental health issues, interpersonal violence, chronic disease and addiction.

-This year, we encourage you to take part in Dry July and see just how much better you look, feel and function without booze for a month.
-What have you got to lose?
+Take part in Dry July and see just how much better you look, feel and function without booze for a month.

 Test your knowledge

-- 13YARN (call: 13 92 76) is a 24/7 crisis support service that provides a culturally safe space for Aboriginal and Torres Strait Islander peoples to yarn about their worries, needs and concerns.
+A 24/7 crisis support service that provides a culturally safe space for Aboriginal and Torres Strait Islander peoples to yarn about their worries.

 You may also be interested in